Contract to hire…

 Don’t take anything for granted, don’t slack off.
 If you go in every single day with a bad ass attitude and kill your job during the contract period, you will get brought on as a permanent employee 90% of the time.
 I’ve seen this and I know this to be true.

 Do you have any questions about your own scenario?
-Drop it below or shoot me an email at [email protected] If you’re in this position now, it also might be good to see how you can negotiate with recruiters in a contract-to-hire position!
+Drop it in the comments section below.
+If you’re in this position now, it also might be good to see how you can negotiate with recruiters in a contract-to-hire position!